 Getting an appointment (called Cita Previa) is usually the hardest and most frustrating step of the process, so you need to start early.
 Once you've booked an appointment online or through phone, you must gather the necessary documents to bring to the Immigration Office (Oficina de Extranjería), which is usually located in the main police station.
-There are two of them, but many expats in Barcelona prefer to visit the immigration offices in smaller towns in the Barcelona area, as it is believed that they don't require a set appointment.
+There are two of them, but many expats living in Barcelona prefer to visit the immigration offices in smaller towns in the Barcelona area, as it is believed that they don't require a set appointment.
 However, that is not always true.

 You need to bring along with the EX-18 Spanish Residency Application form filled in, your passport & a copy of it, and an offer letter (called Carta Oferta Formal), which your employer can provide you with.

 If all this sounds overwhelming, no worries!
-There are also local paid services that can help you getting your NIE without any stress involved.
+There are also local paid services that can help you get your NIE without any stress involved.
 Some companies we recommend are NIE Barcelona or Just Landed BNC.

-The NIE services can vary in price, but usually costs around 100 euros.
+The NIE services can vary in price, but usually cost around 100 euros.
 They will schedule an appointment for you, help you out with having all the documents ready, and accompany you to your appointment.